🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 Teen Driver Education Programs at Arcade

-Our teen driver education programs are designed for busy Wisconsin families, offering flexible online and hybrid classroom schedules while maintaining the structure and safety focus parents expect.
+Our programs are designed for busy Wisconsin families, offering flexible online and hybrid classroom schedules while maintaining the structure and safety focus parents expect.

 30‑Hour Online Classroom